edoski/bostarter/docs/DB-PRJ-REPORT.md

 - important to be underneath CHECKS because that section is responsible for ensuring valid POST vars
 - if u do this update sec 6.2 in report

+## calls.php and more
-### to make all php files slimmer consider abstracting reused visual components and requiring them in file, and same thing for data gathering if there are identical try-catch sp_invoke data initialisers like $progetto or $finanziamenti
+- ### to make all php files slimmer consider abstracting reused visual components and requiring them in file, and same thing for data gathering if there are identical try-catch sp_invoke data initialisers like $progetto or $finanziamenti
 	- if u do this evaluate if need to refactor progetto_aggiorna to use $\_POST\['nome] instead of $\_GET\['nome] and standardise all data gathering ways and whatever else/files for consistency

 ## TODO SP
 - sp_progetto_insert: CREATORE
-- sp_reward_insert: CREATORE

 - sp_componente_insert: CREATORE
 - sp_componente_delete: CREATORE